 Closing LibreOffice

-To close LibreOffice completely, go to File > Exit on the menu bar in Windows and Linux operating systems.
-In a Mac operating system, go to LibreOffice > Quit LibreOffice on the menu bar.
+To close LibreOffice completely, go to File > Exit on the Menu bar in Windows and Linux operating systems.
+In a Mac operating system, go to LibreOffice > Quit LibreOffice on the Menu bar.

-When you close the last document using the X on the Title bar of the window, then LibreOffice will close completely.
-A Mac operating system does not have this function; instead, you need to go to LibreOffice > Quit LibreOffice on the menu bar.
+When you close the last document using the X on the title bar of the window, then LibreOffice will close completely.
+A Mac operating system does not have this function; instead, you need to use to LibreOffice > Quit LibreOffice.

 You can also use a keyboard shortcut as follows: